storybookjs/ember/docs/sharing/storybook-composition.md

 <!-- prettier-ignore-end -->

-This composes the React and Angular Storybooks into your current Storybook.
-When either code base changes, hot-module-reload will work perfectly.
-That enables you to develop both frameworks in sync.
+Adding this configuration will combine both the React and Angular Storybooks into your current one.
+When either of these changes, you’ll see the changes being applied automatically.
+Enabling you to develop both frameworks in sync.

 ## Compose Storybooks per environment

-You can also compose Storybooks based on the current development environment.
-For instance if the project you're working has already a published Storybook, but also includes a version with cutting edge features not yet released you can adjust the composition based on that.
-For instance:
+You can also compose Storybooks based on the current development environment (e.g, development, staging, production).
+For instance if the project you're working on has already a published Storybook, but also includes a version with cutting edge features not yet released you can adjust the composition based on that.
+For example:

 <!-- prettier-ignore-start -->